MarcoYbanez/Murdock/README.md

   Notes:
   Here is a photo of my roommate and I running a test.
 This configuration read violations per sec, and reported by the minute for demonstration purposes.
-  The primary camera is the left\
+  Mimicing human eyes, the left camera is the primary/dominant camera that displays important information while the right camera is used for triangulation assistantance

   ![alt text](https://github.com/MarcoYbanez/Murdock/blob/main/Murdock_demo.png?raw=true)